 Local Nomad publishes mostly poems and art (including audio & video) online, as well as works of short-short or flash fiction and non-fiction by both emerging and established artists.
 We do not limit submissions to specific genres or aesthetics, but admit we’re partial to experimental/exploratory forms (for example, oulipo, vispo, and conceptual poetry), magical realism and surrealism, as well as speculative forms (fiction, poetry, art that explores the terrain of “what if?”).
 We welcome perspectives from a variety of cultures, ages, lifestyles, and migratory routes.
 Each issue revolves around a broad theme, which can be approached in any number of ways.
 Non-fiction essays focus on the arts, especially writing and visual art; but we’ll consider other non-fiction topics, including reviews and the personal essay, if the content and language is thought-provoking and well-written.

 Before submitting your work, check the deadline and theme for the next issue.
-You may submit no more than 5 poems for any one issue.
+You may submit no more than 5 poems or 3 works of art (digital file) for any one issue.
 You may submit up to 3 works of flash fiction, 1 work of short-short fiction, or 1 work of non-fiction related to the current theme.
 We accept simultaneous submissions.
-Send your work by email to firstname.lastname@example.org.
+Send your work by email to email@example.com.
 Include a short introductory note with brief bio information, and attach your submission.
 Art or photograph submissions should be fairly large, at least 1200 by 1500 px, and sent as jpg.
 Flash fiction: no more than 150 words.
 Short-short fiction should be no longer than 1,000 words, and non-fiction (including reviews) no more than 1,500 words.

 “…It seemed to me as I stood there before the glass case, grubby and jetlagged, that human beings when they became upright aspired to two conditions: becoming birds or becoming trees, wanderers or settlers, oscillating between their roots and their wings, exiled whichever way they turned.” — A Book of Migrations, Rebecca Solnit